 In August 2016, The American Journal of Emergency Medicine published an article titled "webPOISONCONTROL: can poison control be automated?"
 The article analyzed the first 9,256 webPOISONCONTROL cases.
 The study found the app is safe, quick and easy to use.
 More than 400,000 people have used webPOISONCONTROL to get expert help online in a poison emergency.

 webPOISONCONTROL is brought to you by a group of forward-thinking poison control centers.
 It's the first fully-automated virtual poison center.
 As an interactive tool, it guides you through a specific poison exposure situation just as poison control centers would do if you called.
 The logic, algorithms and recommendations that power the tool are written by board-certified toxicology experts, each with decades of experience in poison control.
 The project is conducted under the auspices of the National Capital Poison Center in Washington, DC.
-Eighteen accredited poison control centers are participating in the webPOISONCONTROL project:
+Twenty-four accredited poison control centers are participating in the webPOISONCONTROL project:

 - National Capital Poison Center - Washington, DC

 - New Mexico Poison and Drug Information Center - Albuquerque, NM

 - Minnesota Poison Control System - Minneapolis, MN